System Security Plan

 Without regular updates to their system security plan, organizations are at risk of data breaches and could face significant financial and operational consequences.
 If an organization’s SSP fails to reflect the current operational state of its business environment, the organization could also be at risk of non-compliance with contracts and may face prosecution under the False Claims Act.

 Department of Justice Actions for NIST SP 800-171 Special Security Plan Failures In 2021, the Department of Justice (DOJ) announced the Civil Cyber-Fraud Initiative.
 This serves as an important enforcement tool for civil fraud, as well as procurement and cybersecurity requirements defined in government contracts.
 The Civil Cyber-Fraud Initiative leverages the False Claims Act in three ways to hold companies accountable.
 It can levy charges against organizations that: -Knowingly or unknowingly misrepresent the cybersecurity practices of their organization -Fail to follow required cybersecurity standards, which should be covered in the organization’s system security plan -Knowingly failing to report cybersecurity incidents in a timely manner The penalties for non-compliance are steep.
-In the first settlement by the DOJ of a Civil Cyber-Fraud case under its Civil Cyber-Fraud initiative, an organization was required to pay $930,000 to settle False Claims violations related to falsely representing compliance with contract requirements.
+In the first settlement by the DOJ of a Civil Cyber-Fraud case under its Civil Cyber-Fraud initiative, an organization was required to pay $930,000 to settle False Claims violations related to falsely representing compliance with contractual requirements.
 Subsequently, the DOJ announced a $4 million settlement with another organization to resolve claims that it failed to meet cybersecurity requirements. |

-- The organization’s environment
+- The organization’s technical environment

 - Changes in the organization’s security posture